401(k) Financing: Rollovers as Business Startups (ROBS)

 All too often, aspiring small business owners turn only to the funding sources they know.
-A recent Guidant Financial survey of entrepreneurs revealed that over fifty percent used a personal checking or savings account to fund their business.
+A recent Guidant survey of entrepreneurs revealed that over 50% used a personal checking or savings account to fund their business.
 While this is an excellent option if you have enough cash on hand to get started, most aspiring small business owners are out of luck.

 The next step most entrepreneurs take is to look for a bank loan.
-After all, if you got your mortgage from a bank – why should a business loan be any different?
-SBA loans can be an excellent source of funding, but only about 25 percent of applicants get approved.
-If you’re one of the lucky recipients, you’ll still need a 20 to 30 percent down payment and collateralize your home.
+After all, if you got your mortgage from a bank — why should a business loan be any different?
+SBA loans can be an excellent source of funding, but only about 25% of applicants get approved.
+If you’re one of the lucky recipients, you’ll still need a 20 to 30% down payment and to collateralize your home.
 If you’re denied an SBA loan, can’t make the down payment, or don’t want to risk your home, your business funding options are limited.

 There are other financing options with less attractive terms than an SBA loan.
 But those come with their own requirements and the burden of starting your business under a pile of debt.

-There’s another option that allows you to leverage the pre-tax retirement funds you’ve been building since entering the workforce.
-Your 401(k) or IRA is an untapped source of cash – and the basis for 401(k) business financing.
-This financing solution is Rollovers for Business Start-ups (ROBS), a debt-free option that thousands of small business owners use to make their business dreams a reality.
+There’s another option that allows you to leverage the pretax retirement funds you’ve been building since entering the workforce.
+Your 401(k) or IRA is an untapped source of cash — and the basis for 401(k) business financing.
+This financing solution is Rollovers as Business Startups (ROBS), a debt-free option that thousands of small business owners use to make their business dreams a reality.

 What will be covered in this guide?